Kenya Tomonkai

 About the Kenya Tomonkai

-Inaugurated in 2001, the Nairobi Tomonkai had the opportunity to welcome then Prime Minister Yoshiro Mori who was visiting Kenya.
-Afterwards, the feeling that we should formally register the Kenya Tomonkai gathered momentum among Waseda alumni living in Kenya.
-We started preparing for the registration of the Kenya Tomonkai in 2016.
-In 2017, the Kenya Tomonkai was inaugurated as the only registered Tomonkai in sub-Saharan Africa.
-Shunichi Kobayashi , former Chairperson of the Nairobi Tomonkai (the predecessor of the Kenya Tomonkai) assumed the post of the honorary Chairperson, and Sachio Yotsukura became the Chairperson.
-Some of the former members moved to other countries in Africa after leaving Kenya, and now we have a network in Rwanda, Ghana, and other countries.
-Starting this year, we are holding Waseda-Keio gatherings in cooperation with the Kenya Mitakai.
+Established in 2001, the Nairobi Tomonkai welcomed then Prime Minister Yoshiro Mori to Kenya.
+Subsequently, as momentum grew among Waseda alumni living in Kenya to register a local Tomonkai, we began preparing for the registration of the “Kenya Tomonkai” in 2016.
+In 2017, the Kenya Tomonkai was inaugurated as the then only registered Tomonkai in Sub-Saharan Africa.
+Shunichi Kobayashi, former chairperson of the Nairobi Tomonkai, the predecessor to the Kenya Tomonkai, became the honorary chairperson, and Sachio Yotsukura became the chairperson.
+The current chairperson is Akihiro Takamitsu, who previously served as Chairperson of the Japanese Business Association in Kenya and now is Chairperson of the Japanese Society of Kenya.
+Among the Tomonkai members who have left Kenya, some have moved to other countries in Africa and around the Indian Ocean region, while others have returned to Japan.
+We now have an extensive alumni network.
+In Kenya, we held Waseda–Keio gatherings in cooperation with the Kenya Mitakai.

 Masayoshi Ito (Graduated in 1997, School of Political Science and Economics)

-The attractive points of kenya
+The attractive points of Kenya

-The word “Kenya” reminds us of a rich natural environment, the so-called Big Five animals (lions, African elephants, buffalos, leopards, and rhinos), brave Masai tribesmen who live vigorously while enjoying the blessings of that nature, and marathon runners who train themselves in Eldoret whose height is over 2,000 meters above sea level.
+When we hear the word “Kenya,” we may think of a rich natural environment, the so-called “Big Five” animals (lions, African elephants, buffalos, leopards, and rhinos), the vibrant and strong Maasai people, and marathon runners who train at altitudes of over 2,000 meters above sea level.

 Masayoshi Ito (Graduated in 1997, School of Political Science and Economics)